 The first walking day on the Camino de Santiago, from Saint Jean Pied de Port to Roncesvalles (at 950m of altitude), is probably the most challenging of the whole route.

 From Saint Jean Pied de Port, there are two possible ways of reaching Roncesvalles: following the so-called Route Napoleón across the mountains or via the town of Valcarlos, down in the valley.

 Taking the Valcarlos route will mean your ascent will be more gradual and the highest point will be Roncesvalles; while following Route Napoleón will take you higher up in the Pyrenees, to the Col de Lepoeder (at 1,450m), before descending into Roncesvalles.

 Both options have their pros and cons: Route Napoleón is more strenuous for obvious reasons (it is a constant ascent for 20km and then 5km descent to Roncesvalles) but also the most popular, as pilgrims feel the stunning mountain views are certainly worth the effort.
 This trail follows mainly tracks and small country roads.
 We recommend taking this route, weather (and fitness) permitting.

 Taking the Valcarlos route you will follow more road and less tracks than along the Route Napoleón, but while the ascent is still constant, it will not be as dramatic (950m to Roncesvalles).
 Walking via Valcarlos, you also have the option to split the 25km walking day in two shorter days, staying the night in Valcarlos.

-Please note: from Winter 2015 and for safety reasons, local authorities have decided to close the mountain route across the Pyrenees from St Jean to Roncesvalles from the month of November until the end of March (this could be extended depending on the weather).
+Please note: since 2015, local authorities have decided to close the mountain route across the Pyrenees from St Jean to Roncesvalles from the month of November until the end of March (this could be extended depending on the weather) for safety reasons.
 Pilgrims looking to walk this section of the Camino Frances during those months will have to take the Valcarlos route.